ecomfe/react-hooks/packages/number/docs/useCounter.md

 ## useCounter

-Manges number as a counter which can increment and decrement.
+Manages number as a counter which can increment and decrement.

 ```typescript
 interface CounterOptions {